wombleton/gitlaw-nz/acts/P/Protected Objects Act 1975.md

     *   (c) through diplomatic or consular channels.

-    (2) Each Contracting State may also designate the courts or other authorities competent to order the restitution or return of cultural objects under the provisions of [Chapters II and III][127].
+*   (2) Each Contracting State may also designate the courts or other authorities competent to order the restitution or return of cultural objects under the provisions of Chapters II and III.

-    (3) Declarations made under paragraphs 1 and 2 of this Article may be modified at any time by a new declaration.
+*   (3) Declarations made under paragraphs 1 and 2 of this Article may be modified at any time by a new declaration.

-    (4) The provisions of paragraphs 1 to 3 of this Article do not affect bilateral or multilateral agreements on judicial assistance in respect of civil and commercial matters that may exist between Contracting States.
+*   (4) The provisions of paragraphs 1 to 3 of this Article do not affect bilateral or multilateral agreements on judicial assistance in respect of civil and commercial matters that may exist between Contracting States.

 ### Article 17

-#####

-*   Each Contracting State shall, no later than six months following the date of deposit of its instrument of ratification, acceptance, approval or accession, provide the depositary with written information in one of the official languages of the Convention concerning the legislation regulating the export of its cultural objects.
+Each Contracting State shall, no later than six months following the date of deposit of its instrument of ratification, acceptance, approval or accession, provide the depositary with written information in one of the official languages of the Convention concerning the legislation regulating the export of its cultural objects.
 This information shall be updated from time to time as appropriate.

 ### Article 18

-#####

-*   No reservations are permitted except those expressly authorised in this Convention.
+No reservations are permitted except those expressly authorised in this Convention.

 ### Article 19

-#####

 *   (1) This Convention may be denounced by any State Party, at any time after the date on which it enters into force for that State, by the deposit of an instrument to that effect with the depositary.

-    (2) A denunciation shall take effect on the first day of the sixth month following the deposit of the instrument of denunciation with the depositary.
+*   (2) A denunciation shall take effect on the first day of the sixth month following the deposit of the instrument of denunciation with the depositary.
 Where a longer period for the denunciation to take effect is specified in the instrument of denunciation it shall take effect upon the expiration of such longer period after its deposit with the depositary.

-    (3) Notwithstanding such a denunciation, this Convention shall nevertheless apply to a claim for restitution or a request for return of a cultural object submitted prior to the date on which the denunciation takes effect.
+*   (3) Notwithstanding such a denunciation, this Convention shall nevertheless apply to a claim for restitution or a request for return of a cultural object submitted prior to the date on which the denunciation takes effect.

 ### Article 20

-#####

-*   The President of the International Institute for the Unification of Private Law (Unidroit) may at regular intervals, or at any time at the request of five Contracting States, convene a special committee in order to review the practical operation of this Convention.
+The President of the International Institute for the Unification of Private Law (Unidroit) may at regular intervals, or at any time at the request of five Contracting States, convene a special committee in order to review the practical operation of this Convention.

 ### Article 21

-#####

 *   (1) This Convention shall be deposited with the Government of the Italian Republic.

-    (2) The Government of the Italian Republic shall:
+*   (2) The Government of the Italian Republic shall:

     *   (a) inform all States which have signed or acceded to this Convention and the President of the International Institute for the Unification of Private Law (Unidroit) of: